In the heart, arts… and deserts

 Personal travel insurance covering medical expenses is mandatory for this tour.

-We do not offer flight ticket booking but we can suggest you the best travel routes and stop over.
+We do not offer flight ticket booking, but we can suggest the best travel routes and stopovers.

 Some of the highlights…